geoserver/geoserver/doc/en/developer/source/programming-guide/config/catalog.rst

 The methods ``getDataStores()`` and ``getCoverageStores()`` provide a convenience for the two well known types.

-A store is contained within a workspace (see  StoreInfo#getWorkspace()``).
-The
-#getStoresByWorkspace(WorkspaceInfo, Class)`` method for only stores contained with a specific
-workspace.
-For instance, the following would obtain all datastores store within a particular
+A store is contained within a workspace (see  ``StoreInfo#getWorkspace()``).
+The ``#getStoresByWorkspace(WorkspaceInfo, Class)`` method for only stores contained with a specific workspace.
+For instance, the following would obtain all datastores contained within a particular
 workspace:

 .. code-block:: java